LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ## Discussion

-The model of listener sensitivity for Experiment 2 showed main effects of the spectral degradation and attentional manipulations in the expected directions: listener sensitivity was better when there were more vocoder channels (better spectral resolution) and when mid-trial switching of attention was not required.
+The model of listener sensitivity for Experiment 2 showed main effects of the spectral degradation and attentional manipulations in the expected directions (based on past literature[@WinnEtAl2015; @KoelewijnEtAl2014] and the results of Experiment 1): listener sensitivity was better when there were more vocoder channels (better spectral resolution) and when mid-trial switching of attention was not required.
 However, the results of the gap duration manipulation were